imdanielmedina/damepsicologia/content/pages/style-guide.md

 # Planning

-### The clinical and health psychology requires the professional to have the ability to develop strategic plans for research, evaluation, intervention, and promotion and prevention projects.
+The clinical and health psychology requires that the professional have the ability to develop strategic and systematized plans for research, evaluation, intervention, and promotion and prevention projects.

 # Evaluation